-Cross has an upcoming solo exhibition, Mia Cross: Second Skin, on view July 15 - September 8, 2017.
+Cross has a solo exhibition, Mia Cross: Second Skin, on view July 15 - September 8, 2017.

 My recent paintings focus on figurative work and an exploration of the human face.
 I am fascinated by the challenge of portraying a person: their character, their mood, their subtle idiosyncrasies.
 I also enjoy the possibilities that come with depicting flesh.
 With such a range of hues, could there be a more exciting place than the skin that encircles an eye?
 It is in these moments that I push and create color relationships—sometimes harmonious, sometimes dissonant—stitching them all together like a quilt.

 I practice a technique in which paint is layered, leaving hints of former stages within the finished painting.
 Whether it is keeping the first spontaneous mark, or allowing a small peek into a past pattern, I encourage the viewer to search for and gradually uncover the work's story.
 This notion grew out of my love for collecting vintage objects and clothing.
 I am intrigued by the stories that these mysterious objects have to tell.
 If we are lucky, sometimes clues are left behind.
 I hope to capture this sentiment in my work, that it has been places and taken on many forms.
 With time, it will reveal itself to you.